ConnerIsOdd/PYTOS/tutorial or documentation or whatever you wanna call it.md

 A: Literally just open the .exe lol.

-Q: How do I import my .py and .txt files?
+Q: Do I need to keep test.py and test.txt?

-A: Refer to tutorial/documentation.
+A: No. Those were just placeholders to test PYTOS.
+You can delete them if you wanna.

 Q: Do I need to make a login in the program?

 A: For now, Yes.
 But probably not in the next update.

-Q: Why?
+Q: Why did you make this?

 A: Because I was bored and had no other ideas.